MovingPlanetsAround/ABIE/README.md

 And run `make clean; make` again.
 This  will causes the integrator to use the [`long double`](https://en.wikipedia.org/wiki/Long_double) data type.
 When using the Gauss-Radau15 integrator, the energy conservation can be better than 10^{-16} in this case (shown as `dE/E = 0` in the terminal), even after evolving the system through multiple Kozai cycles.
 This, however, will takes about 2x time to finish evolving the same system.

-### Accelerate ABIE using CUDA/GPU
+### CUDA Support in the ABIE C Library

-When `ABIE` is being installed, the `setup.py` script will automatically determine whether your machine has CUDA GPUs or not.
-If GPUs are presented in the machine, it will automatically turn on the relevant compilation flags.
-This could also be done manually if you wish to use `ABIE` as a C library instead.
-For large `N` systems (N>512), using the GPU could result in substential speed up.
-To enable the GPU support, modify the `src/Makefile` from
+When `ABIE` is being installed as a Python package, the `setup.py` script will automatically determine whether your machine has CUDA GPUs or not.
+If GPUs are presented in the machine, it will automatically turn on the relevant compilation flags to compile the ABIE C library.

+If you would like to directly use `ABIE` as a C library instead, please edit the `src/Makefile`:

 ```Makefile
 GPU = 0